-La Noche de los Rabanos, The Night of the Radishes, begins at sunset on December 23 in Oaxaca, Mexico.
+La Noche de los Rábanos, or The Night of the Radishes, is an annual holiday tradition in Oaxaca, Mexico.

-The Spanish brought radishes to Mexico in the 16th century.
+- The Spanish brought radishes to Mexico in the 16th century.
 They grow in thick, long, contorted shapes and are not meant to be eaten.
-The radishes can measure up to 2 feet in length and weigh up to 10 pounds each.